BarryYangi/MemosGallery/README.md

 ```

 If you don't want the image to be displayed in memos, just put the link in a code block.

+**Component-based Usage:**

+If you want to use the Gallery in a component-based way in React, you can achieve this by installing [react-visual-grid](https://github.com/prabhuignoto/react-visual-grid).
+You can refer to the code snippet in [Gallery.tsx](https://github.com/BarryYangi/Admin-Dashboard-React/blob/master/src/components/Gallery/Gallery.tsx) for guidance.